rocheio/til/README.md

 > Today I Learned

 A collection of concise write-ups for something that I learn each day.
-Idea lovingly stolen from [jbranchaud](https://github.com/jbranchaud/til).
+Credit to [jbranchaud](https://github.com/jbranchaud/til) for the idea.

 ---